For tax professor Courtney Knoll (PhD ’05), it’s always been all about the students.

 As she teaches the rules of tax law, for example, she’ll pull in context of the political processes that led to the law.
-“As opposed to just ‘here’s another rule, and here’s another rule,’ it’s more explaining why we have these weird rules,” she said.
+“As opposed to just ‘here’s another rule, and here’s another rule,’ it’s more explaining why we have these weird rules,” she says.
 “That makes it interesting from a big picture perspective, rather than just working through the details of the tax law itself.”

-An expert in her field with three degrees under her belt, Edwards admits that she sometimes forgets how it feels to hear about all of these complicated laws and rules for the first time.
+An expert in her field with three degrees under her belt, Knoll admits that she sometimes forgets how it feels to hear about all of these complicated laws and rules for the first time.

-“But I do my best to try and give it some meaning and to interpret it in a way that makes it manageable to understand,” she said.
+“But I do my best to try and give it some meaning and to interpret it in a way that makes it manageable to understand,” she says.
 “I never succeed fully, but that’s why I come back to try it again the next time.”

-And in her efforts to do so, Edwards continuously goes above and beyond, inside and outside the classroom, students said.
+And in her efforts to do so, Knoll continuously goes above and beyond, inside and outside the classroom, students said.
 “Her energy and enthusiasm while teaching radiates throughout the class,” one wrote, “and her willingness to help students and staff is seemingly unending.”

-Even so, Edwards equally cherishes the out-of-class experiences.
+Even so, Knoll equally cherishes the out-of-class experiences.
 She serves as faculty adviser for an undergraduate competition and leads a group of volunteers through Volunteer Income Tax Assistance (VITA) clinics, where they donate time to help people fill out their income tax returns.